Renewables

 Here are some interviews that cover the technical details.

-- Is NetZero bankrupting Britain?
+• Is NetZero bankrupting Britain?
 The UK is spending £25 billion a year in hidden subsidies on green energy—totalling over £220 billion since 2002.
 Guaranteed high prices for renewables (like windfarms) are implemented through “Contracts for Difference”.
 This means that even if the electricity produced cannot be used, they still get paid for it.
 Proposed changes to this arrangment could add another £10b per year on electricity bills.
 Where is the discussion on this?
 They can be done quietly, without public scrutiny.
+For more, see Renewable Energy Foundation.